rxcle/rxindi-support/help.md

 ### Default mode

-The `Default` mapping mode maps JSON such a way that ensures that all original information is retained and paths to the data can be written in multiple ways.
+The `Default` mapping mode maps JSON in such a way that ensures that all original information is retained and paths to the data can be written in multiple ways.
 A best effort is made to map JSON property names onto XML element names.

 - Every JSON property and array item becomes an XML element
 - The name of the JSON property becomes the name of the XML element